villeteam/vexer/README.md

 0. Complete the steps in "give it a test run"
 1. You'll find the Java source files for the generated Ville-exercise type in folder "installation dir"/"artifactId/"artifactId"/src/main/java
-2. Compile the classes after you have made changed to directory "installation dir"/"artifactId"/"artifactId"/target/classes by (for example) running:
+2. Compile the classes after you have made changes.
+Compiled .class files must go to "installation dir"/"artifactId"/"artifactId"/target/classes .
+You can do this (for example) by running:

     mvn compile ( in dir "installation dir"/"artifactId"/"artifactId" )

-3. The Jetty-server should be configured in such a way, that you can leave it running and it should pick up any changes you make to your source files
+3. The Jetty-server should be configured in such a way, that you can leave it running and it should pick up any changes after compilation of source files to .class files is done

 4. Start using some IDE as this will definetely speed-up Java development
-    - To import the generated project to Eclipse you can use "File>Import>Existing Maven Projects", then selecting as root directory "installation dir"/"artifactId" and pressing "Finish"
+    - To import the generated project to Eclipse you can use "File>Import>Existing Maven Projects", then select as root directory "installation dir"/"artifactId" and press "Finish"
     - There are lots of resources on the internet on integrating Maven to different IDEs
     - You can still leave Jetty running in the background, and it should pick up changes you make to Java-sources through an IDE once the IDE has compiled the sources